 For those that don't have an Instant Pot, treat this as a stove top recipe.
 Or if you have a hot plate, you can do this with a regular pot and pretty much follow the same instructions.
 You could also use an induction burner and try making this in a cast iron dutch oven.

 To make this cheese a one pot mac & cheese, you will need to make the pasta and sauce in the same pot.
 Normally I do this separately.
-So to make it work together I need to change up my ingredients.
+So to make it work together I needed to make some changes.
+Still using simple ingredients.

 Here is what you need